opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/SweatEquity/HII/README.md

 ### Notes about message creation
 * The OpenC2 Integration Framework is schema-driven, and uses this JSON conversion of the [Threathunting Profile draft](https://github.com/oasis-tcs/openc2-ap-hunt/blob/working/schemas/resolved%20schemas/resolved-hunt.json).

-* Message Property Actuator_id is optional.
-Only needed internally for the OIF Orchestrator.
  ## Threat Hunt Command Message Example

 ```